 Google owns YouTube for example and it loves videos, to the extent that if you ever search for any topic and there’s a video for that topic you’ll likely see a video ranked atop the search engine results.
 Here’s the thing though – it’s usually videos embedded among some or other content which are given this top-ranking so there’s no doubt about the fact that you’d do well to include videos as part of your blog posts now and then.

-However, because of the rise of the vlogging phenomenon (video-blogging), the lines between blogging and vlogging seem to be getting all the way blurred.
-There are some vloggers who refer to themselves as bloggers whereas they’re actually vloggers and there are some YouTubers who refer to themselves as vloggers when they’re in actual fact just YouTubers.
+However, because of the rise of the vlogging phenomenon (video blogging), the lines between blogging and vlogging seem to be getting all the way blurred.
+Many people these days consider blogging vs vlogging when starting out in the content creation business, weighing the pros and cons to see what suits them better.
+Even so, there are some vloggers who refer to themselves as bloggers when they’re actually vloggers and there are some YouTubers who refer to themselves as vloggers when they’re in actual fact just YouTubers.

 Sure, they may have YouTube channels dedicated to publishing their videos, but officially a vlog is really presented in the format of a blog, except it differs from a blog in that only videos are published as posts instead of text-based posts.